-Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type Triple M
+Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type Triple O, v.1, v.2

-C. Model Triple M, c.
+C. Model Triple O, v.2, c.
 1915.
 Uses the largest style movement made for Yale by the Seth Thomas company, designated 'M'.
 Nearly all time locks using this size movement were equipped with later Seth Thomas equivalents that looked nearly identical but lacking the Howard signature logo on the front plate.
+There was a significant design change between this model and the v.1.
+Here the snubber bar does not actuate against an external lever that is connected to the bolt dog as can be seen in the v.1 model.
+In the v.2 that actuator is placed behind the front plate and so the snubber bar now has a square keyed mount behind the right hand lower bolt that actuates the bolt dog.
+This change was carried through the rest of their product lines for manual bolt work safes in their Triple K and Quad M series.
 Case having the 'wave bronze' design and the door by this time using the half window design to eliminate the hazard of winding holes through the glass.
 This particular lock came from the Rockford Trust Building, Rockford, Illinois.
 Case #758, movement numbers, 5955, 5956, 5957. file 1

-D. These are largest and smallest size movements Yale used in their popular 'coffin' style design; designated 'M' and 'T' (massive and tiny?).
-These movements were made by E. Howard, however, Seth Thomas also made movements as exact replacements.
+Patent drawing dated 1901 but the filing was in 1898.
+Next is a photo showing Yale's largest coffin-style M-movement next to their smallest T-movement.
+The next photo shows the difference between the largest and smallest size movements Yale used in their popular 'coffin' style design; designated 'M' and 'T' (massive and tiny?).
+These movements were made by E. Howard, however, Seth Thomas also made movements as exact replacements beginning around 1902.
 Yale's most popular size, known as 'L' is midsize between 'M' and 'T'.